R4mzy/Simple-PHP-and-MS-SQL-DB-Query-Tool/README.md

 Installation:
 - The thing was built for an IIS + PHP 7.0 environment.
 It might work elsewhere but that's untested.
   My implementation saw the page hosted as a new IIS site, in the default IIS directory (C:/inetput/wwwroot/[some-dir]).
-- You need to configure your database environment info in the searchCode.php file.
+- You need to configure your database environment variables in the searchCode.php file.
   They're all at the top of the file and hopefully easy to identify.

 Usage: